 Old Wedding Etiquette Rules: Wedding and reception expenses for a first marriage were traditionally the sole responsibility of the bride’s family.
 When paying, they get to determine the size and style of the wedding and reception.
-The groom’s family my offer to share in the cost of the reception, and the bride’s family may accept in order to accommodate a larger wedding.
+The groom’s family may offer to share in the cost of the reception and the bride’s family may accept in order to accommodate a larger wedding.

 New Wedding Etiquette Rules: Both families may divide the expenses as their budget allows, or each family can contribute a set amount to the total expenses.
 And not all couples are brides and grooms!
 This applies to brides and brides, grooms and grooms and couples who want to be labeled as neither.
-As the average age of couples rises for marriage, many working duos today host and pay for their entire wedding and celebration themselves, and issue the invitation for their personalized wedding on their own.
+As the average age of couples has risen for marriage, many modern duos host and pay for their entire wedding and celebration themselves and send the invitation for their personalized wedding on their own.
 For encore weddings, the couple is always responsible for the costs.
 An encore wedding is a marriage in which the one or both people have been married before.

 - Church and reception site rental